 The techniques used for the drug delivery are found to be have an enormous impact on the efficacy of the treatment.
-In fact, the slow progression of the efficacy, has suggested the need of different approaches for the effective delivery of drug to the target area, along with the optimal bioavailability.
+In fact, the slow progression of the efficacy, has suggested the need of different approaches for the effective delivery of drug (such as intranasal drugs) to the target area, along with the optimal bioavailability.
 Over the years, several drug delivery systems have been introduced to the market.
 However, the innovators present in the pharmaceutical domain have been continuously investing in the new advancements to minimize the unwanted toxicities and to improve the efficacy of the treatment.
-Amongst these, one such non-invasive approach for the drug delivery is the inhaled and intranasal route of administration.
+Amongst these, one such non-invasive approach for the drug delivery is the inhaled and intranasal drugs administration route.

-Pulmonary route of drug delivery has always been an area of interest for the investors present in this domain.
+Intranasal drugs have always been an area of interest for the investors present in this domain.
 It offers the absorption of drugs through lungs, which are used for the local deposition or for systemic delivery.
 This is only possible because of the large surface area offered by lungs for the absorption of drugs and the ability to overcome the first-pass metabolism.
-In addition, it has been reported that, several local respiratory and systemic diseases can be treated well with the afore-mentioned type of route of delivery.
+In addition, it has been reported that, several local respiratory and systemic diseases can be treated well with the help of intranasal drugs.
 Example of such diseases include, asthma, local infectious diseases, pulmonary hypertension, diabetes, depression and migraine.
 Further, there are many biotherapeutics as well which are currently injected intravenously and can be effectively delivered by the pulmonary route.
 These include, growth hormones, glucagon and insulin.

-Companies Offering Inhaled and Intranasal Drug Product and Drug Delivery System Related Services
+Companies Offering Inhaled and Intranasal Drugs Product and Drug Delivery System Related Services

-During our research, we came across more than 110 players, which claim to offer services related to inhaled and intranasal drug products.
+During our research, we came across more than 110 players, which claim to offer services related to inhaled and intranasal drugs product.
 As per our analysis, majority of these players have their inhaled and intranasal related manufacturing facilities located in Europe, followed by North America.

-Further, we also came across around 20 additional players, which claim to offer services related to inhaled and intranasal drug delivery systems.
-As per our analysis, majority of the companies have the capability to offer services related powder and aerosol-based formulations.
+Further, we also came across around 20 additional players, which claim to offer services related to inhaled and intranasal drugs delivery systems.
+As per our analysis, majority of the companies have the capability to offer services related powder and aerosol-based intranasal drugs.
 Of these, most of the service providers offered development services for the respective drug delivery systems.